-I remember years ago when I got a quote in my advertising agency for the printing of a newspaper insert.
+I remember years ago when I got a quote from my advertising agency to print a newspaper insert.
 We could get a million printed flyers from China for almost 30 percent less than what we paid in the states – even with the shipping by boat.
 And paper is heavy (We ultimately did not go overseas because of the time frame for transportation).

-There are a variety of reasons for this, but mostly it is because labor is so much less expensive in other countries.
+There are various reasons for this, but mostly it is because labor is so much less expensive in other countries.

 3. The Finished Product

-While is generally less expensive for larger qualities of a product to be completely manufactured overseas, some times a blank product is purchased overseas and the imprinting, or decorating, is done here.
+While it is generally less expensive for larger qualities of a product to be manufactured entirely overseas, sometimes a blank product is purchased overseas, and the imprinting, or decorating, is done here.
 This is often done on bags and plastic items.
-A short run of 100 to 500 can be done quickly here and since a lot of the cost is in manufacturing the final cost can be reasonable.
+A short run of 100 to 500 can be done quickly here, and since a lot of the cost is in manufacturing, the final price can be reasonable.

 But Is It Made in the USA?